CAIMEOX/CommandLisp/design.md

 - Set up: Reading values to specific registers
 - Run command `tellraw / titleraw`

 ### Minecraft Structure

-The generate CL system (One or more `mcstructure` files) contains the following programs (One Program is a sequence of command blocks)
+Within the generated Command Lisp (CL) system, comprised of one or more `mcstructure` and `mcfunction` files, the following program types are delineated.
+Each program is essentially a sequence of command blocks:

+- **Init Program:**
+  - Description: Initializes the system.
-- Init: Initialize the system.
-(A normal program but with a button in the head.)
+  - Structure: Resembles a normal program but incorporates a button in the header.

+- **Loop Program:**
-- Loop: A loop program is a sequence starting with a **repeated command block**
+  - Description: A sequence that commences with a repeated command block.
+  - Structure: Consists of a series of command blocks, with the initiation being marked by a repeated command block.

+- **Normal Program:**
-- Normal: A normal program is a sequence staring with an **impulse command block**.
+  - Description: A sequence that commences with an impulse command block.
+  - Structure: Comprises a series of command blocks, starting with an impulse command block.

+- **Entry Point Program:**
-- Entry point: A normal program but with a button in the head.
+  - Description: Essentially a normal program but distinguished by the presence of a button in the header.
+  - Structure: Resembles a normal program with the addition of a button at the beginning.

+This categorization facilitates a clear distinction between different program types within the Minecraft structure generated by Command Lisp.
+Each type serves a specific purpose, contributing to the overall functionality and organization of the system.

 > The following features are not designed yet and may not be implemented.
 ### Multithreading